Our bodies are designed to strut, step lively and generally move about…

 Success in Numbers

 Sometimes it’s difficult to get motivated to exercise when it’s a solo effort.
 Thankfully, there are options that can lead to successful, fun ways to fit that elusive workout in.
 One of those options is attending group exercise classes.
-I happen to teach several of these kinds of classes at Tumbleweed Rec Center in Chandler, AZ.

 The question, “Is Boot Camp Hard?” comes up many times when the phrase “Boot Camp” is mentioned.
 The answer is a “simple” yes and no.